nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     specifying any tags after it.

 Example:
-* `edit 2 d/easy t/chapter3` edits the 2nd flashcard in the glossary to have the `Difficulty` EASY and the `Tag` "chapter3".
+* `edit 2 d/easy t/chapter3` edits the second flashcard in the glossary to have the `Difficulty` EASY and the `Tag` "chapter3".

 After entering this command, your app should look like this: